Jademaster/compositionalmarkov/README.md

        [0.  , 0.  , 0.  , 0.  , 0.82, 0.55]])
 ```

-and precompiled open matrices can be restricted to their inputs and outputs with the `blackbox()` command
+and precompiled open matrices can be restricted to their inputs and outputs with the `blackbox()` command.

 ```python
 >>> m1.blackbox()
 array([[0.1 , 0.72],
        [0.35, 0.12]])
 ```
-The following command computes the probabilities of the most likely paths which occur in 10 steps on the composite of `m1` and `m2`
+The following command computes the probabilities of the most likely paths which occur in 10 steps on the composite of `m1` and `m2`.

 ```python
 >>> nmostlikely(m1,m2,10)